JustinChu/ntsm/README.md

 scripts/convertTSVtoPCA.py -p prefix -m prefix_matrix.tsv
 ```

 Again if you are working with human samples and do not wish to generate your own, we currently include `data/human_sites_rotationMat.tsv` and `human_sites_center.txt` to use in our PCA-based heurstic.
+We based our PCA and rotation matrix on 3202 samples from the 1000 Genomes Project.

 ##### Counting the k-mers: